scrabbletank/farhome-rules/rulesdoc.md

 You can only inflict a single curse on a creature at a time.
 Casting another curse, such as _Curse of Misfortune_, ends this curses effects.

 You may target an additional creature for every level cast above 5th.

+#### Enchantment
+*5th level*

+- **Casting Time:** 10 minutes
+- **Range:** 2
+- **Duration:** 7 days

+Enchant up to 5 creatures or objects, changing their behavior and perception.
+You may change a creatures perception or an aspect of their behaviour as long as it is does not harm the creature.
+For example, you may enchant a creature with one of the following effects:

+- Prevent them from entering a building, such as a church or castle, or a location, such as the nearby forest.
+- Perceive a creature as someone else, changing their race, size, or gender.
+- Ignore the actions of a creature or group, perceiving them as normal.
+- Redirect their affection or opinion of a person, group, or organization to another creature or entity.
+Enchantment cannot create new emotions, but can redirect them.
+- Prevent them from speaking or sharing specific information.
+For example the details and location of a magic item, the wearabouts of a person or group, or the week a noble passed through town.
+- Force them to communicate in a specific language.
+The language must be known to either the creature or the caster, having no effect otherwise.

+When casting the enchantment make a spellcasting roll against the creatures Willpower save, adding a Terrible die for every creature or object targeted.
+On a success the creature is enchanted.
+When enchanting objects the enchantment lasts for 1 year, saving the result of your spellcasting roll.
+When a creature holds or wears the object they make a Willpower save against that roll, becoming enchanted on fail.
+Successfully casting this on the same object each day for 7 days makes the enchantment permanent.

+Add an enhanced die and double the duration for every level cast above 5th.

 #### Heart Grip
 *5th level*